heyitsguay/trader/README.md

 ## Play

-Once your _trader_ venv is set up and you have a server running _text-generation-webui_, you can play!
+Once your _trader_ venv is set up, and you have a server running _text-generation-webui_, you can play!
 Make sure the _trader_ venv is active, navigate to the _trader_ project root, and run
 ```
 python start.py [SEED] [REQUEST URL]
 ```